 achieve global harmonisation of mobile terminals.

 Based on results of studies and taking into account the above criteria, CEPT agreed on an unwanted emission limit.
 CEPT noted that manufacturers have indicated that they are able to develop and manufacture terminals for the agreed CEPT unwanted emission limit in a common implementation with current 3GPP band 28.
-This unwanted emission limit has already been included in technical specification for mobile terminals 3GPP TS 36.101.
+This unwanted emission limit has already been included in 3GPP technical specifications for mobile terminals.

-CEPT noted that the additional SDL option in the duplex gap may require further standardisation initiatives.
-The aggregation of the flexible SDL option in 738-758 MHz with an FDD mobile band outside the 700 MHz band may require further study.
-Various alternative options for other possible usage of the FDD duplex gap (733-758 MHz) and of the guard bands (694-703 MHz and 788-791 MHz) were under study when this ECC Decision was finally approved.
-The usage conditions for these options are not covered in this decision and will be provided in other CEPT deliverable(s).

 The implementation of the 700 MHz frequency arrangement by national administrations will require coordination with any other administration whose broadcasting service and/or other primary terrestrial services are considered to be affected.
-For broadcasting, the coordination procedure will take into account the framework GE-06 agreement.
+For broadcasting, the coordination procedure will take into account the framework of the GE-06 agreement.

 REQUIREMENT FOR AN ECC DECISION

-CEPT recognises that for MFCN to continue to develop successfully, industry stakeholders must be given the confidence and certainty to make the necessary investment.
-CEPT believes that the continued development of MFCN services will be facilitated by the introduction of harmonised frequency arrangements across CEPT countries wishing to implement MFCN in the band 694-790 MHz.
-However, CEPT also recognises that administrations need flexibility to adapt their use of the band 694-790 MHz to national circumstances and to others usages.
+CEPT believes that the continued development of MFCN services will be facilitated by the introduction of harmonised frequency arrangements across CEPT countries wishing to implement MFCN in the band 694-791 MHz.
+However, CEPT also recognises that administrations need flexibility to adapt their use of the band 694-791 MHz to national circumstances and to other usages.

-CEPT recognises that implementation of MFCN in the band 694-790 MHz (FDD 2x30 MHz and SDL on optional basis) based on LRTC and on common frequency arrangements will reduce capital expenditure for operators and cost of manufacturing equipment and will secure future investments by providing economies of scale that promote opportunities and benefits for end users.
-Access to the 694-790 MHz band will enable mobile broadband operators to improve coverage, capacity and performance, especially in rural areas and for indoor use.
+CEPT recognises that implementation of MFCN in the band 694-791 MHz (FDD 2x30 MHz and SDL on optional basis) based on LRTC and on common frequency arrangements will reduce capital expenditure for operators and cost of manufacturing equipment and will secure future investments by providing economies of scale that promote opportunities and benefits for end users.
+Access to the 694-791 MHz band will enable mobile broadband operators to improve coverage, capacity and performance, especially in rural areas and for indoor use.

-In consequence, this Decision provides administrations with the harmonised channelling arrangement and LRTC for the use of the 700 MHz band by MFCN.This decision does not designate this band for MFCN, hence taking into account the different timing of administration
+In consequence, this Decision provides administrations with the harmonised channelling arrangement and LRTC for the use of the 700 MHz band by MFCN.

-ECC Decision of 06 march 2015 on harmonisED TECHNICAL CONDITIONS FOR mobile/fixed communications networks (MFCN) in the band 694-790 MHz including a paired frequency arrangement (Frequency Division Duplex 2x30 MHz) and an optional unpaired frequency arrangement (Supplemental DownLink)
+ECC Decision of 06 march 2015 on harmonisED TECHNICAL CONDITIONS FOR mobile/fixed communications networks (MFCN) in the band 694-791 MHz including a paired frequency arrangement (Frequency Division Duplex 2x30 MHz) and an optional unpaired frequency arrangement (Supplemental DownLink), amended DD MM YYYY

 “The European Conference of Postal and Telecommunications Administrations,